How to Train a Toy Poodle

 Toy Poodles are moderate-energy toy dogs that benefit from regular but moderate training routines.
 Their intelligence and temperament make them responsive to positive reinforcement training methods.

-With a typical weight of 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle requires thoughtful care tailored to their specific breed characteristics.
+A mature Toy Poodle runs 4-6 lbs with a 10-18 yrs life expectancy, and the breed has enough quirks of its own that owner knowledge is a real variable in how well things go.
 The Toy Poodle's reputation in the toy group reflects generations of purposeful breeding, resulting in a small dog with predictable but nuanced care requirements.

 Toy Poodle Training Challenges